nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 });
 ```

 Why only put the `widgetApp.init()` method in the document ready?
-Well if we put all our code inside of the ready function.
+Well if we put all our code inside of the ready function, like so:

 ```js
 $(function() {